bandaletov72/www/README.md

 -license.txt

 Upload above files from installer archive to www directory of your web server and enter in browser http://YOUR_SITE/install.php

 MANUAL INSTALL
 --------------------------------------------------------------------------

-Download Installer Archive from INSTALLER folder onto your desktop.
+Download Installer Archive from onto your desktop.

 Unzip it and unzip internal archive shop.zip

-upload all files to www directory of your web server and enter in browser http://YOUR_SITE/index.php
+Upload all files to www directory of your web server and enter in browser http://YOUR_SITE/index.php

 DEFAULT ADMINISTRATOR
 --------------------------------------------------------------------------